procarrera/easy-mealz/README.md

 ### HEALTHY FOOD TORONTO

 - [x] Theme Customization
-- [x] Integration with App's as ReCharge (Subscripton), Zapiet and many others
+- [x] Integration with App's as ReCharge (Subscription), Zapiet and many others
 - [x] Development of new features and Custom Reports
 - [x] JQuery, Liquid (Shopify Language), Javascript, CSS and HTML